Skip to main content

 • The actual user message: 8 tokens

 That's over 10,000 tokens of overhead for an 8-token question — and with large tool registries, easily 60,000+.
-Every token is billed at your input rate and competes for the model's finite attention budget.
+Every token gets billed at your input rate and competes for the model's finite attention budget.

 Tool Schemas: The Biggest Silent Offender